South Fork Pedestrian Bridge

 J.M Wilkerson Construction Co., Inc. was selected as the General Contractor for the construction of the South Fork Pedestrian Bridge in Atlanta, GA, on behalf of the South Fork Conservancy.

 This new pedestrian bridge will help to connect the Path 400 project with the existing South Fork Confluence trail as well as the Meadow Loop Trail and Cheshire Farm Trail.
-This new 175 foot central span bridge will jump Peachtree creek just East of Piedmont Road and adjacent to the I-84 / 400 South Merge.
+This new 175 foot central span bridge will jump Peachtree Creek, just East of Piedmont Road and adjacent to the I-84 / 400 South Merge.
 It will provide a safe and exciting way to expand all of the various trails it will impact.

-Construction will complete on the southern shore, requiring improvement to the Confluence Trail from the construction zone all the way to the Cedar Chase Private Community.
+Construction completed on the southern shore, requiring improvement to the Confluence Trail from the construction zone all the way to the Cedar Chase Private Community.
 These improvements were designed to impact the existing natural environment as little as possible but to also allow some smaller vehicular and material access.
 The JMW teams mulched trimmed trees and branches in-place aiding in soil impacts and erosion throughout the construction process.